Skip to main content

 What Is Autonomic Nervous System Regulation?

-The conversation about stress extends to your autonomic (ANS), which has two primary branches.
+The conversation about stress extends to your autonomic nervous system (ANS), which has two primary branches.
 The sympathetic nervous system is your ‘gas pedal,’ driving the “fight-or-flight” response.
 The parasympathetic nervous system is your ‘brake,’ promoting “rest-and-digest” functions.

 A supportive wellness program provides tools that help you consciously engage the parasympathetic brake, such as mindfulness resources, flexible work arrangements, or access to quiet spaces.
 A coercive program, with its constant tracking and performance demands, effectively keeps your foot on the sympathetic gas pedal.